 - Special topics in learning technologies, such as Computer Coding for K−12 Educators or 1-to-1 Technology Initiatives for K−12 Educators

-- Elective taken in consultation with your advisor
+- Elective taken in consultation with your adviser

 See the detailed course curriculum in the graduate catalog.